axelpale/affineplane/README.md

 Instead of classes, affineplane provides functions that operate on plain objects.
 The available functions are pure, in a sense that they never modify the input, do not cause side effects, have no hidden state, and they always return new objects computed from the input.

+    const aff = require('affineplane')
+    const p = aff.point2.create(2, 5)
+    const po = aff.point2.offset(3, 0)
+    // po equals { x: 5, y: 5 }

 The functions are grouped in *namespaces*, each focusing on a certain geometry.
-A common theme of the lib is to explicitly distinguish static shapes from their dynamic movements.
-Otherwise, in our experience, it is all too easy to mix these concepts in the code which can break the math as described below.
+A common theme of the lib is to explicitly distinguish static shapes from their dynamic movements, like [point2](docs/API.md#affineplanepoint2) from [vector2](docs/API.md#affineplanevector2).
+Otherwise, in our experience, it is all too easy to mix these concepts in the code which can break the math especially when projecting the geometry between planes.

 ## Difference between points and vectors